LiangliangNan/Easy3D/ReadMe.md

 * A handy tool <b>Mapple</b> created out of the Easy3D library for rendering and processing 3D data.

 * Python bindings for Easy3D, which allow you to use Easy3D in Python scripts.
-The Python bindings are generated using [pybind11](https://pybind11.readthedocs.io/en/stable/index.html). **Note**: the Python bindings (and examples) are still under active development.

 |              Scalar field                |              Polyhedral mesh              |              Keyframe animation            |
 |------------------------------------------|-------------------------------------------|--------------------------------------------|